Aryetis/FasterScroll/README.md

 Increases SongList scrolling speed to your own taste, change its acceleration curve, its max speed Tweak SongList scrolling rumbles too (your wrists will thank you for this).
 If a picture is worth a thousand words...
 How much is it for a gif ?
-Here's a quick demo of this mod <a href="https://www.youtube.com/watch?v=NgsHk499Rog">(Full demo YT link)</a> :
+Here's a quick demo of this mod <a href="https://www.youtube.com/watch?v=NgsHk499Rog">(YT link)</a> :
 <p align="center" href="https://www.youtube.com/watch?v=NgsHk499Rog">
   <img src="https://github.com/Aryetis/FasterScroll/blob/master/FasterScroll/Resources/Fasterscroll-Trimed480p30fps.gif">
 </p>